-However, it should be noted that even though the size may not be conducive for use for most kids, it is a perfect fit for diaper bags and becomes a very efficient way to carry around if you’re ever on the move.
+It should be noted that the size may not be conducive for use for most kids.
+But it is a perfect fit for diaper bags and it’s efficient carrying it around if you’re ever on the move.

 The Vent of the Bottle

-The venting system of the bottle’s nozzle becomes an extremely important part of the dispersal of the liquid since that’s the main factor that can or cannot cause acid reflux among the kids.
+The venting system of the bottle’s nozzle is an important part of the movement of the liquid.
+In fact, it may be responsible for reducing acid reflux in babies.

 1. The Material of the Nipple

 There are different materials of the nipple, ranging from latex to silicone.
 While latex is known to be softer and can take care of the smell of the milk, it is also susceptible to wearing out really fast.

 The silicone material, on the other hand, is a much sturdier choice and is definitely easier to use.
 Additionally, it lasts up to a year.